mainwp/mainwp-child/readme.txt

 * Fixed: An issue with saving code snippets in wp-config.php when the file is in a custom location
 * Fixed: An issue with clearing unused scheduled Cron jobs
 * Added: Support for the new PageSpeed Insights plugin options
-* Updated: Disabled the "Remove readme.html" security check feature for WPEngine hosted child sites
+* Updated: Disabled the "Remove readme.html" security check feature for WPEngine-hosted child sites
 * Updated: Support for detecting premium themes updates

 = 3.5.3 - 12-19-18 =
 * Fixed: An issue with the X-Frame-Options configuration
 * Fixed: An issue with clearing WP Rocket cache
 * Fixed: An issue with saving BackWPup settings
-* Fixed: Multiple compatibility issues for the Bulk Settings Manager extension
+* Fixed: Multiple compatibility issues for the Bulk Settings Manager Extension
 * Fixed: An issue with submitting the Bulk Settings Manager keys on child sites protected with the HTTP Basic Authentication
 * Fixed: An issue with creating buckets in Backblaze remote option caused by disallowed characters
 * Fixed: An issue with tokens usage in the UpdraftPlus Webdav remote storage settings